UNMCCC/hdx-prior-auth-mq-export/README.md

 3) A Monthly query that looks up the first 14 some days of the month on day 1.

 The workflow is triggered by a windows task scheduler instance that combines an auntomated SFTP upload to remote secure HDX servers.

+You should know that this EHS is based on Elekta's Mosaiq (Rad-onc), and possibly tweaked with in-house customizations.
+While the process can be mirrored for other provider, adjustments would have to be made to obtain accurate lists.
+That is, we cannot promise this will work out of the box, almost the opposite, it will not work, is a more reasonable expectation.